candycode/candycode.github.com/site/portfolio/index.md

   based on affinity/maximum likelyhood matching e.g. find structures with LUMO/HOMO orbitals with specific energies or compounds likely to bind with specific molecule at specific sites
-* basic near-real-time Lennar-Jones molecular dynamics with simulation of individual subregions
+* basic near-real-time Lennard-Jones molecular dynamics with simulation of individual subregions
 * computation and animation of vibrational modes